Search within this site

 Canadian Consular Agency

 Mexico is currently divided into four time zones.
 Most of Mexico, including the State of Guerrero, is located in the time zone which corresponds to the Central Time zone of the U.S.A.
 Our local "standard time" is GMT -06:00.
-Please see the time/temperature clock on the homepage for our current local time.

 You will see that time here is often written in the same form as "military time".
 For example, a movie which starts at 9 PM will usually be listed throughout Mexico as starting at 21:00, but we will most often say "a las nueve de la noche" (at nine in the evening).